maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 The trade-off here is that the user will not always see the latest data.

-### Isolation

-If critical operations are isolated then prevent them from being affected by failure in other parts of the system.

-Isolation also allows teams to independently maintain different system capabilities.

 ### Events

 Reduce coupling between systems by using events for notifications.